Will AI and Digital Health Monitoring Change Life Insurance Rates?

 Originally published: March 11, 2025

-Technology is transforming the way life insurance works, and AI (Artificial Intelligence) and digital health monitoring are leading the way.
-From faster approvals to personalized pricing, insurers are using data from wearable devices, electronic health records, and advanced algorithms to assess risk more accurately.
+AI (Artificial Intelligence) and digital health monitoring are leading the charge.
+From faster approvals to personalized pricing, insurers are tapping into data from wearable devices, electronic health records, and advanced algorithms to assess risk more accurately than ever before.

 In this article: